QHedgeTech/witables/README.md

 witables
 ========

-WiTables is a visualization tool for PyTables
+WiTables is a web-based visualization tool for PyTables

 --------
 To Do Now: